yuweichuai/personal_resume/content/media_coverage/the_quint_2020/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: New Scientist
+publication: The Quint
-publication_short: New Scientist
+publication_short: The Quint

 # abstract: Fake news may go viral more quickly when it uses words associated with anger.